Apna (New Zealand): Charity appeals

 In 2009, Apna 990 raised $200,000 in a 54-hour on-air appeal for relief efforts following Fiji floods.
 This was double its fundraising target of $100,000.
 Many of the donations came from west and south Auckland, from Fijian Indians with families in Fiji.
 The relief supplies were distributed across the Western Division to places like Lautoka, Ba Province and Nadi.

 In March 2010, the station held a 40-hour appeal to raise funds for victims of Cyclone Tomas in Fiji.
 The storm had caused widespread destruction to some northern parts of Fiji, leaving thousands of people homeless.
 Food was collected at several sites around Auckland, and a bank account was set up to deposit money towards the relief effort.
 Apna raised $133,000, and used the money to distribute flour, rice, dhal, milk powder, biscuits, onions, potatoes, salt, tinned fish, noodles, tea and soap to 2000 people.
 New Zealand volunteers travelled at their own expense to help distribute the supplies.

 In September 2010, Apna raised more than $270,000 in a 30-hour on-air appeal for the Pakistani flood disaster relief, almost double the $120,000 it was aiming to raise.
 The money was donated to a charity supported by the Pakistan High Commission, and was on top of $4 million donated by the New Zealand Government.
 The Pakistan Association of New Zealand congratulated Apna for raising the money, to providing medicine, water and food for people in need.

 In March 2011, Apna raised $100,000 for victims of the 2011 Christchurch earthquake.
 The money was raised to replace the Sikh Temple and Community Centre in Sydenham, and repair the Indian Hall in Phillipstown and Hare Krishna Temple in Richmond.
 Sikh and Muslim residents were affected by the earthquake, Indian businesses were destroyed, and Pakistan and Somalian communities hosted displaced families.
 The earthquake also led many migrant communities to relocate to Auckland temporarily.
 Labour MP Ashraf Choudhary congratulated Apna for their fundraising efforts.

 Apna promotes itself as an ethnic media entity, and targets ethnic communities.

-In September 2012, the company sponsored the Eid Festival at Mangere Centre Park, as part of New Zealand Islam Awareness Week.
+In September 2012, the company sponsored the Eid Festival at Māngere Centre Park, as part of New Zealand Islam Awareness Week.
 The sports and market festival was organised by the New Zealand Muslim Sports Association and the South Auckland Muslim Association, and was also supported by the Federation of Islamic Associations of New Zealand, the Council of Christians and Muslims and the Counties Manukau Ethnic Council.
 However, it lacked the endorsement of many Islamic Centres and Islamic leaders.
 Apna hosts played music, held quizzes and led recitations from the Quran.
 Labour Party MP William Sio used the event to discuss his opposition to same-sex marriage in New Zealand.